-Our Backpacker travel insurance policy give's you immediate access to a 24-Hour Emergency Helpline, offering you worldwide support.
+Our Backpacker travel insurance policy gives you immediate access to a 24-Hour Emergency Helpline, offering you worldwide support.
 You can rely on us to be there with assistance and advice whenever you need it.
-Our policy includes over 60 sports activies for free!
+Our policy includes over 60 sports activities for free!

 Note: A dependent child is the child, or step-child, of you or your partner who: is not married, engaged to be married, or in a de facto relationship has not turned 18